Seeks to represent: District 3 (Southeast and Northeast Portland)

 The city of Portland is facing budget cuts next year.
 Where would you cut money from the current city budget?
 Please point to a specific program, bureau or place.

 Review bureaus for redundancies and administrative overhead.
-We don’t need communications, HR, etc for each bureau.
+We don’t need communications, HR, etc., for each bureau.
 Consolidate these services for cost savings.

 What is the Joint Office of Homeless Services doing wrong, and what do you see as things that can right the ship?

-Is the tax rate in Multnomah County (with PCEF, Preschool for All and Supportive Housing Services taxes) too high, or at an appropriate level?
+Is the tax rate in Multnomah County (with Portland Clean Energy Fund, Preschool for All and supportive housing services taxes) too high, or at an appropriate level?
 If too high, what do you suggest be done about it?

 According to data from the Tax Foundation, Oregon is ranked 43rd in tax burden.
 While tax rates may be marginally higher for higher income households in Portland, we are still paying less.
 And we get less.
 Less money for schools, universities, health care, roads and more.